jostylr/literate-programming-book/manuscript/part-2/intro.md

 secrets from a file outside of the repo and put it in the compiled code that is also stored outside of the repo.

-### Conditional Compiling
+### Conditionals

-We may want to do one thing or another depending on the compilation context, e.g., development vs production though one can often do both at the same time, with multiple output targets.
+We may want to do one thing or another depending on command line options or based on some programmatic condition.
+We can do that.

 ### Domain Specific Languages